TrailO Selection

 A competitor's points from their best 6 WRE events in the last 18 months is then calculated to give a competitor's total score.
 The top ranked competitors therefore have scores close to 6000.
 The list is updated after each WRE.

 For the current World Ranking List, see: Trail Orienteering World Ranking List.
 Further details about the operation of the scheme are contained in the IOF document covering the ranking schemes of all 4 orienteering disciplines.
 This can be accessed from the IOF page: TrailO Competition Rules.
-A simplified summary of the new scheme appeared in the August 2023 Newsletter and is available as a separate document - see: How to Estimate your World Ranking Points
+A simplified summary of the scheme appeared in the August 2023 Newsletter and is available as a separate document - see: How to Estimate your World Ranking Points

 Most WREs are elsewhere in Europe.
 The last WRE events in the UK were the PreO and TempO events at the JK in 2019.